 So far we have concentrated on the magnitude of the voltage and current.
 We now derive expressions for their relative phase, so let's look at the phasor diagram again.

 RL Series combinationsIn an RL series circuit, the voltage across the inductor is aheadof the current by 90°, and the inductive reactance, as we saw before, is XL = ωL.
 The resulting v(t) plots and phasor diagram look like this.

 * Exceptions occur at high frequencies (~GHz) where only small value Ls are required to get substantial ωL.
-In such circuits, one makes an inductor by twisting copper wire around a pencil and adjusts its value by squeezing it with the fingers.
+In such circuits, you make an inductor by twisting copper wire around a pencil and adjusts its value by squeezing it with your fingers.